clusteratlas/awesome-cloud4gamedevs-part-1/README.md

 No, because if you weigh the advantages and the plethora of features you get from using the cloud, compared to using Bare-Metal / VPS / Dedicated Servers setups, you'll realize you're actually winning.
 High scalability, networking & dns-level configurability, multiple regions available for your deployments, database & cache services right at your fingertips, and hell a bunch more.. - beat that!

 No, because in the cloud there are No Upfront Costs, and you are only charged by the minutes & the hours you consume their resources.
-This means you can switch them off (or de-allocate these resources) them whenever you're sleeping, or feel like it, then you can just switch them on (or re-allocate them) at any point in the future - and they will only charge you again at that moment!
+This means you can switch them off (or de-allocate these resources) whenever you're sleeping, or feel like it, then you can just switch them on (or re-allocate them) at any point in the future - and they will only charge you again at that moment!

 No, because you can set spending limits.
 These cloud providers allow you to set an allotted budget on their platforms in order for you to avoid over-spending.
 If you set $25, $50, $150 or even $1,000 per month, they respect it and will never exceed it!